felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.11.0-1 =

 (2016/11/12) Added an "Item Type for Blog Home Page" option for non-static home pages.
-Added a new 'hasPart' property with a list of posts for the Schema CollectionPage, ProfilePage, and SearchResultsPage markup.
+Added a new 'hasPart' property with a list of posts for the Schema Blog, CollectionPage, ProfilePage, and SearchResultsPage markup.